This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will inject anesthesia medicine into the skin near the mass to numb the area.
-If your caregiver is doing an FNA biopsy, he will put the needle into the mass and pull fluid into a syringe.
-He will move the needle back and forth inside the mass and remove more than one sample of cells.
+- Your healthcare provider will inject anesthesia medicine into the skin near the mass to numb the area.
+You may still feel pressure or pushing, but you will not feel any pain.
+With a FNA biopsy, he or she will put the needle into the mass and remove a sample.
+He or she will move the needle back and forth inside the mass and remove more than one sample of cells.

-- If you have a core needle biopsy, your caregiver will make a small incision next to the mass.
-He will put the needle into the incision and remove the tissue sample.
-He may use an ultrasound or other device to help him find the best place to remove cells or tissue.
+- With a core needle biopsy, your healthcare provider will make a small incision next to the mass.
+He or she will put the needle into the incision and remove the tissue sample.
+An ultrasound or other device may be used to help find the best place to remove cells or tissue.

 After your procedure:

 A small bandage may be placed over the area where the needle was put into your skin.
-Your caregiver may have you put pressure on this bandage to help decrease swelling.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be able to go home.
+Your healthcare provider may have you put pressure on this bandage to help decrease swelling.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be able to go home.

 - You have a fever.